AdobeDocs/campaign.en/help/common/delivery/using/understanding-quarantine-management.md

 >
 >End of Year 2: ((1.22&#42;0.33)+0.33)/(1.5+0.75)=32.5%.

-### Identifying quarantined addresses in delivery reports {#identifying-quarantined-addresses-in-delivery-reports}
+### Identify quarantined addresses in delivery reports {#identifying-quarantined-addresses-in-delivery-reports}

 The following reports provide information about the addresses in quarantine: